 In short, sure, you can get shot or mugged in Portland.
-However, the rougher areas of the city have very little in common with the inner-city area of other major cities.
+However, the rougher areas of the city have very little in common with the inner-city areas of other major cities.

 Instead of places that should never be approached, Portland mostly has some “crappy” neighborhoods which are not-great places to live and shouldn’t be ventured into after dark.